UniversalDependencies/UD_Swedish-Talbanken/README.md

 training set (sv-ud-train.conllu) and the last 10% as the development set (sv-ud-dev.conllu).

+Document and paragraph boundaries are explicitly represented by comment lines (# newdoc id = DOC_ID, # newpar id = PAR_ID), but genre classification is not available for documents.

 # Tokenization

-The tokenization in the Swedish UD treebank follows the principles of the Stockholm-Umeå Corpus, Version 2.0 (SUC, 2006), which has become the de facto standard for Swedish tokenization and part-of-speech tagging.
+The tokenization in the Swedish-TP treebank follows the principles of the Stockholm-Umeå Corpus, Version 2.0 (SUC, 2006), which has become the de facto standard for Swedish tokenization and part-of-speech tagging.
 This is a straightforward segmentation based on whitespace and punctuation, but the